lnalborczyk/phd_thesis/README.md

 -->

----

 ## Technical notes

 ### Premises

-My dissertation is a book based on `RMarkdown` and the **bookdown** package (<https://github.com/rstudio/bookdown>, <https://bookdown.org/>).
+My dissertation is a book based on `RMarkdown` and the `bookdown` package (<https://github.com/rstudio/bookdown>, <https://bookdown.org/>).
 This bookdown project was originally a fork of the demo book
 (<https://github.com/rstudio/bookdown-demo>) and is largely inspired by Tristan Mahr's own dissertation: <https://github.com/tjmahr/dissertation/blob/master/README.md>.

-Some things I have changed from previous versions of the template:

-* I deactivated the default TOC from `bookdown` and defined a custom one in `00-toc.Rmd` to be able to define the order of the `00-*.Rmd` files (e.g., abstract, preface, etc.).

-* I deactivated the default references manager (i.e., `natbib` or `biblatex`) to be able to provide a .csl file for the references (`citation_package` in `_output.yml` needs to be `none`).
-See the `pandoc_args` in the `_output.yml` file.

-* I used the `memoir` LaTeX class in combination with `bookdown` (https://ctan.org/pkg/memoir?lang=en)
+Importantly, I have used the `memoir` LaTeX class (https://ctan.org/pkg/memoir?lang=en) in combination with the `bookdown` package.

-### How does all of that work?
+### How does it work?

 The most important elements of the template are listed and discussed below:

 * The `index.Rmd` file is the central file of the thesis.
 It contains basic metadata such as the author name, the title of the thesis, and so on (in the YAML header).
 Importantly, it also defines the `documenclass` (in my case, it uses the `memoir` package) and the class options.
 In the YAML header of this file, I also specify the bibliography files (in a better BibTeX format, issued from Zotero).
 The index file also contains the (English) abstract of the thesis, displayed on the welcome page of the online html version of the thesis.

 * The `preamble.tex` (in the ./latex folder) file is like a usual preamble .tex file.
-It loads the relevant LaTeX packages, defines some commands tu be used later in the thesis (such as `\initial`) and defines some formatting elements.
+It loads the relevant LaTeX packages, defines some commands to be used later in the thesis (such as `\initial`) and defines some formatting elements.
 I have tried to comment the code as much as possible but nobody's perfect.

 * The `before_body.tex` (in the ./latex folder) defines elements for the cover page (specific to Univ.
 Grenoble Alpes).
 The last lines of this file may be more generally useful as they define some formatting elements for the rest of the thesis (e.g., I define the main font and set the line stretch to `\OnehalfSpacing`).